 Keep in mind that you don’t buy a backup camera every day, and considering the price of your vehicle, an extra $50 is usually worth the upgrade.

-The other benefit of a CCD lens backup camera is that it comes with better night vision and a more durable enclosure which give you more bang for your buck.
+The other benefit of a CCD lens backup camera is that it comes with better night vision and a more durable enclosure which gives you more bang for your buck.

-These benefits come in to play when you are driving down the road by giving you a reliable rear view picture that looks very similar to you looking out a window during the day and a night time picture that shows you the road behind you in way you couldn’t do with your own eyes.
+These benefits come into play when you are driving down the road by giving you a reliable rear view picture that looks very similar to you looking out a window during the day and a night time picture that shows you the road behind you in a way you couldn’t do with your own eyes.

 If you want the best and it’s in your budget I strongly recommend upgrading to a CCD backup camera, you won’t regret it